Tuplanolla/contents/README.md

 	[user@arch ~]$ indefinix bind lookup pictures videos --unusual "minor error" "major error" [user@arch ~]$ indefinix lookup pictures lookup videos lookup --unusual lookup "minor error" lookup "major error"

+The special command `help`, also available as a flag and abbreviated as `h`, prints a short usage reference, which also appears when Indefinix is invoked without any arguments.

+The special command `version`, also available as a flag and abbreviated as `v`, prints a short summary, including version information.

 #### Example